Simple versus Optimal Contracts: Robust Optimality of Linear Contracts

 \begin{theorem}[Robust optimality] For every ambiguous principal-agent setting, an optimal linear contract has maximum worst-case expected payoff among all limited liability contracts. \end{theorem}

-In Theorem \ref{thm:robustness}, ``an optimal linear contract'' is well-defined: For a (non-ambiguous) principal-agent setting, a linear contract is optimal if it maximizes the principal's expected payoff over all linear contracts.
-For an \emph{ambiguous} principal-agent setting, a linear contract has the same expected payoff to the principal over all compatible distributions, thus an optimal one is still defined as maximizing the principal's expected payoff (see also Corollary \ref{cor:linear-equivalence} in Appendix \ref{appx:geometry}).
-In the remainder of the section we prove Theorem \ref{thm:robustness}.
+In Theorem \ref{thm:robustness}, ``an optimal linear contract'' is well-defined: For a (non-ambiguous) principal-agent setting, a linear contract is optimal when it maximizes the principal's expected payoff over all linear contracts.
+For an \emph{ambiguous} principal-agent setting, a linear contract has the same expected payoff to the principal over all compatible distributions---see Corollary~\ref{cor:linear-equivalence}.
+Thus an optimal linear contract can still be defined as maximizing the principal's expected payoff.
+In the remainder of the section we prove Theorem~\ref{thm:robustness}.